donkey-king-kong/donkey-king-kong/README.md

 I'm a CS and Biz undergraduate at Nanyang Technological University, Singapore.

-- 🌱 I'm currently learning distributed Systems and System Design
+- 🌱 I'm currently learning more about `system design` and learning how to contribute to `open source projects`!
-- 🧠 I'm also currently in the process of getting my AWS SAA Certification and subsequently my AWS Developer Certification
+- 🧠 I'm also currently in the process of getting my `AWS SAA` Certification and subsequently my `AWS Developer` Certification
 ---

 ## 🧑‍💻 Internships